fp018/nsp-cbf/README.md

 tmuxp load launch.yml
 ```

 **Unpause** the Gazebo simulation.
-Enter in the *lower-left* terminal numbers beetween 1 and 4 to transition beetween the stack of tacks.
+Enter in the *lower-left* terminal numbers between 1 and 4 to transition between the stack of tacks.

 To exit from the terminal multiplexer